openhab/openhab-addons/addons/binding/org.openhab.binding.kodi/README.md

 ### Channel Configuration

 **group** The PVR channels can be put into user-defined PVR channel groups.
 There are two default PVR channel groups.
 One for PVR TV channels and one for PVR radio channels.
 The default labels are "All channels" (in german systems "Alle Kanäle").
-You have to adjust this configuration to use the `pvropentv` and `pvropenradio` channels properly.
+You have to adjust this configuration to use the `pvr-open-tv` and `pvr-open-radio` channels properly.
 You can optionally configure an user-defined PVR channel group.

 A manual setup through a `things/kodi.things` file could look like this:

 ```
 kodi:kodi:myKodi [ipAddress="192.168.1.100", port="9090"] {
     Channels:
-        Type pvropentv : pvropentv [
+        Type pvropentv : pvr-open-tv [
             group="All channels"
         ]
 }